canonical/snapd/docs/interfaces.md

     :home                -
     -                    bar:home

-Whether the slot is implicit or not doesn't matter in terms of snap interfaces except that if the slot is not implicit, a snap that implements the slot must be installed for it to be connectable.
-Eg, the ``bluez`` interface is not implicit so a snap author implementing the bluez service might use ``slots: [ bluez ]``.
-Then after install, the bluez interface shows up as
+Whether the slot is provided by the OS snap or not doesn't matter in terms of snap interfaces except that if the slot is provided by a snap, a snap that implements the slot must be installed for it to be connectable.
+Eg, the ``bluez`` interface is not provided by the OS snap so a snap author implementing the bluez service might use ``slots: [ bluez ]``.
+Then after install, the bluez interface shows up as available:
-available:

     $ sudo snap install foo-blue
     $ snap interfaces